-This guide will walk you though the basics on how to use Near data into Carto to gather insights from mobile location data
+This guide will walk you though the basics on how to use Near data into Carto to gather insights from Human Movement Data

 Most Near flat files are compressed into a gzipped format (.gz) for faster downloading of the data.
 Make sure to decompress your files before using this data.
 For information on how to do that, reference our FAQ page.

 - Make sure to log on first when accessing Carto.

 - Once you’re signed onto Carto, you’ll be sent to the Dashboard page and then you can click on “Data” on the top left corner of your screen.
 From here, you can access previous datasets you’ve imported or you can import a new dataset by clicking on “New Dataset”.